gbonilla712/gbonilla712/README.md

 ## 🎓 Education
 - **M.A. in Linguistics — Florida International University**
-  Focus on Japanese proficiency, English-Spanish heritage bilingualism, and trilingualism with a thesis; includes study abroad at Ritsumeikan University (Kyoto).
+Focus on Japanese proficiency, English-Spanish heritage bilingualism, and trilingualism with a Master's thesis; includes study abroad at Ritsumeikan University (Kyoto).
 - **B.A. in Asian Studies — Florida International University**
   Minors in Mathematics & Mathematical Sciences; Certificate in Japanese Studies.
 - **Applied AI & Data Science Program — MIT Professional Education** *(Anticipated Apr 2026)*